cjoakim/azure-cosmosdb-synapse-link/README.md

 Demonstration of **Azure CosmosDB** with **Azure Synapse Analytics** integration via **Synapse Link**

+**Chris Joakim, Microsoft, Americas Global Black Belt NoSQL/CosmosDB**, chjoakim@microsoft.com

-## Architecture of Synapse Link and this Demonstration
+## Architecture of Synapse Link and this Demonstration App

 - A **net5.0 client program** reads a data file, and Bulk Loads JSON documents to CosmosDB
 - The CosmosDB documents flow into **Synapse Link** in near realtime